dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 window.

-Unlike MsgBox, Debug.Print statements don’t halt your code.
+Unlike MsgBox, Debug.Print statements don't halt your code.
 So you need to keep

-an eye on the Immediate window to see what’s going on.
+an eye on the Immediate window to see what's going on.

-After you’ve debugged your code, be sure to remove or comment out all the Debug.
+After you've debugged your code, be sure to remove or comment out all the Debug.

 Print statements.
 Even big companies like Microsoft occasionally forget to remove

 their Debug.Print statements.
 In several previous versions of Excel, every time the

-Analysis ToolPak add-in was opened, you’d see several strange messages in
+Analysis ToolPak add-in was opened, you'd see several strange messages in

 the Immediate window.
 That problem was finally fixed in Excel 2007.